 Strawshop's How/Drive is designed by Emily Leong (lights), Kelsey Rogers (props), Greg Carter (scenery), KD Schill (costumes), and Matt Jorgensen (sound).
 The Stage Manager is Rebecca Pauza.

 About Strawberry Theatre Workshop

 Founded in 2004 by Greg Carter, Strawberry Theatre Workshop is a professional theatre company dedicated to socially engaged work of the highest caliber.
 Strawshop is a Stranger Genius Award winner, a six-time Seattle Times Footlight Award winner, and the only company to be nominated for a TPS Gregory Award for Outstanding Production four years in a row (2009-12).
-Known for its critically acclaimed productions of "Our Town", "The Normal Heart", "Breaking the Code", "The Elephant Man", and "9 Circles", Strawshop is one of three resident companies in the new 12th Ave Arts building, which opened on Capitol Hill in 2015.
+Known for its critically acclaimed productions of Frost/Nixon, Our Town, The Normal Heart, Breaking the Code, The Elephant Man, and Proof, Strawshop is anchored in Seattle's Capitol Hill neighborhood.
+Strawshop is one of the resident companies in the 12th Ave Arts building, which opened on Capitol Hill in 2015.

 Strawberry Theatre Workshop is committed to the idea that the theatre is the people's place of aspiration, and that any voice from the stage is translated exponentially into conversations at coffee shops, bus stops, classrooms, and play fields.
 Strawshop is dedicated to the idea of ensemble, in the broadest sense of the word.
 Our ensemble does not only mean a resident company of workers, but a collective that includes our work, our audience, and our neighborhood.
-This is an activiststance.
+This is an activist stance.
 To be a good neighbor is to be a relevant neighbor, a responsible neighbor, and a vocal neighbor.

 12th Ave Arts Mainstage (View)